Santa Isabel do Rio Negro

+Geography

 Pico da Neblina, the highest mountain in Brazil at 2,994 metres (9,822 feet), is located in the municipality.
 However, the peak is 180 km in a straight line from the urban seat of the municipality, inaccessible except through the Amazon rainforest, and in both a national park and a Yanomami reservation under federal control and with restricted access.

 The municipality also contains part of the Amazonas National Forest.

+Transportation

 The city is served by Tapuruquara Airport.